Recipe: Delicious Cameroon Achu Soup (Yellow Soup)

 Ingredients

-To make Achu soup, you will need the following ingredients:
+To make Achu soup, you’ll need the following ingredients:

-• 3 pounds boiled meats/fish of choice ( a blend of beef, beef skin (canda), beef tripes (towel), smoked/fried fish
+• 3 pounds boiled meat/fish of your choice (a blend of beef, beef skin (canda), beef tripe (towel), smoked/fried fish

-• 4 cups meat stock from boiled meats
+• 4 cups meat broth from boiled meat

 • 1 Cup hot Palm oil